 National Golf Links of America – 9th – 540 yards – par 5

-A non-Tillinghast golden age example of a Great Hazard is at C.B.
-Macdonald’s National Golf Links of America on the 9th hole.
-This was Macdonald’s Long template which typically features cross bunkers that cut into the fairway, but at NGLA, he went all the way across creating a Great Hazard.
+A non-Tillinghast golden age example of a Great Hazard is the 9th hole at C.B.
+Macdonald’s National Golf Links of America.
+This hole is Macdonald’s Long template, which typically features cross bunkers that cut into the fairway.
+At NGLA, Macdonald stretched the bunkers all the way across, creating a Great Hazard.

 A look at NGLA's 9th from the tee - Photo Credit: Jon Cavalier @linksgems